GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Deep Learning methods have also been used in robotics to perform #("SSL").
 Nguyen et al. @nguyen_autonomous_2018 have collected a dataset to train a #acr("CNN") for localizing and facing a sound source with a humanoid robot head.
 #acr("SSL") can also be employed to enhance the #acr("ASR") performance of a robotic system.
-Dávila-Chacón et al. @davila-chacon_enhanced_2019 designed such a system that infers the #acr("DoA") to rotate a robotic head to maximize the speech recognition score.
+Dávila-Chacón et al. @davila-chacon_enhanced_2019 designed such a system that infers the #doa to rotate a robotic head to maximize the speech recognition score.
 After adjusting the head orientation, their algorithm selects the most appropriate channel to provide to the #acr("ASR") system.
 They measure a 50% improvement in the recognition performance thanks to ideally orienting the humanoid head with respect to the speech source.
 Interestingly, the optimal angle does not correspond to the sound entering one of the robot's microphones perpendicularly.